約81分で読めます最終更新:2026年6月

 That's what the best ryokan near ski resort Japan combinations actually deliver — not a hotel with onsen branding, but a complete immersion into a centuries-old form of hospitality that happens to sit at the bottom of some of the world's finest powder runs.
 This guide covers six hand-picked properties across four of Japan's premier ski regions: Niseko, Hakuba, Nozawa Onsen, and Myoko Kogen.
 For each one, I've detailed the ski access logistics, the onsen setup, the food, the price, and — critically — who it actually suits.
 Not every ryokan is right for every traveler.

 The six properties below cover every practical priority: ski-in/ski-out access, in-room private onsen, authentic village atmosphere, and value under $150 per person.
 The verdicts below say which is which.
-For a broader primer on [winter onsen travel in Japan](/blog/winter-onsen-japan), we have a separate guide — but if powder and kaiseki in the same 24-hour window is the goal, read on.
+For a broader primer on winter onsen travel in Japan, we have a separate guide — but if powder and kaiseki in the same 24-hour window is the goal, read on.
+For the most recognizable snow-monster experience, see our Zao ski-area ryokans coverage.

 What Makes a Ryokan Great for a Ski Trip?